 - Ostrich Place has a unique, 150 year old building that Tyler Perry wants to rent for one week to film portions of a movie.
 Perry’s studio agrees to pay $125,000 in rent for that week, which feels like a lot of money to an organization with a total budget of $250,000.

 I am often asked for a sample nonprofit windfall policy, so I’m sharing this simple and easy to implement policy:

 A “windfall” is defined as any unbudgeted, unrestricted income that represents more than 5% of Ostrich Place’s annual operating budget.
 If Ostrich Place receives a windfall, it will (a) designate an amount equal to 5% of the annual operating budget for general operating expenses in the current year; and (b) place the remainder of the windfall into the reserve account.
 The board may elect to reallocate, designate, or further restrict the remainder of the windfall.

 While I’ve always been a fan of simple policies, some organizations will need a more substantial policy and Gompers Habilitation Center’s Windfall Policy has an excellent policy that is worth reviewing.
 By the way – Gompers exemplifies a best practice by making its fundraising and gift policies publicly available to donors.

 Don’t wait for the windfall to happen

 Too many organizations will postpone drafting a windfall policy until they receive that first unexpected, life-changing gift.
-Organizations that wait to create a windfall policy, however, use the windfall in a manner that is guide by the “need of the moment” and not by a longer term vision.
+Organizations that wait to create a windfall policy, too often use the windfall in a manner that is guided by the “need of the moment” and not by a longer term vision.